Western Europe (France, Germany, England) · c. 7th century–present (golden age: 1100–1500)

 The Renaissance and Reformation diminished demand, but the 19th-century Gothic Revival sparked renewal — Tiffany Studios and William Morris's firm created spectacular secular and religious windows.
 Today, artists like Gerhard Richter (Cologne Cathedral, 2007) continue pushing the medium forward, while the stained glass aesthetic has become one of the most popular coloring book and SVG design styles.

-Key Stained Glass Artists
+Key Stained Glass artists

 LC